Manage your clients' issues and tasks easily using the CRM's integrated Helpdesk.

-Manage your merchants' issues and tasks easily using your CRM's integrated Helpdesk.
-In this article, we provide detailed instructions for creating and viewing your tickets.
+In this article, we provide instructions for creating and working your tickets.

 Creating a New Ticket in Helpdesk